 CURE IL is a nonprofit 501(3)(c) formed to educate and inform the public, so they understand the criminal justice system and the constitutional rights of inmates.
 We provide the information and tools necessary to advocate for a change to ensure the humane treatment of prisoners.

-Our mission is to contribute to a paradigm shift from viewing those involved with the criminal justice system as less than human and mentally deranged, to people deserving of humane treatment and rehabilitation so that they may contribute to society rather than a burden on taxpayers.
-Laws should protect society, not penalize poverty, mental illness, race or religion CURE IL’s mission is to ensure our Justice System be held accountable through a transparency policy that will monitor human practices to ensure the incarcerated are treated with human dignity.
-To achieve this goal society must realize prisoners are human beings deserving of humane treatment and rehabilitation, so they may contribute to society rather than be a burden on taxpayers.
+Our mission is to contribute to a paradigm shift from viewing those involved with the criminal justice system as less than human and mentally deranged to people deserving of humane treatment and rehabilitation so that they may contribute to society.
+CURE IL’s mission is to ensure our Justice System be held accountable through a transparency policy that will monitor human practices to ensure the incarcerated are treated with human dignity.
+To achieve this goal, society must realize prisoners are human beings deserving of humane treatment and rehabilitation, so they may contribute to society rather than be a burden on taxpayers.

 Madeleine Ward, Founder & Executive Director

 Madeleine has been instrumental in driving the cause forward.
 She helped launch a project that eventually led to Illinois becoming the first state to approve the use of Social Impact Bonds statewide, as a means of investing in programs that address the problems of social and health issues, while saving the public sector money.
 Currently, a group has been formed to address criminal justice and the mentally ill through a jail diversion program.